ethereum-optimism/monitorism/op-defender/psp_executor/README.md

 ⚠️ The service as to use a authentification method before calling this API ⚠️

+### Options and Configuration

+The current options are the following:

 ```
 OPTIONS:
    --rpc-url value             Node URL of a peer (default: "http://127.0.0.1:8545") [$PSPEXECUTOR_MON_NODE_URL]